Japan clears executives in Fukushima disaster case | DW | 19.09.2019

 Nearly 20,000 people were killed by the earthquake and tsunami.
 However, the leaking radiation triggered a mass evacuation, forcing more than 160,000 people to flee their homes.

-Some of those that survived stood outside the Tokyo District Court when the ruling was published.
+Some of those that survived the nuclear disaster said they were disappointed with the court's decision.
 "We cannot understand this," said a former resident of Fukushima.
 "We have been deprived of our homes and hometowns."

 Ahead of the ruling, a lawyer representing nearly 6,000 Fukushima residents who filed a criminal complaint, Hiroyuki Kawai, said the trial marking "only the beginning of a major battle."